-This pairing includes a portion on Computer Game Design.
+This pairing includes a portion on both Video and Board Game Design.
+These courses can be taken independently.

 In this pairing, students will create original computer games while learning to develop all aspects involved in game design, such as: video game art, sound, music, level design, character creation, game mechanics, etc.